handy-common-utils/dev-utils/README.md

 You can use optional command line arguments to customise the behaviour of `generate-api-docs-and-update-readme`:

 1. Path of the readme.md file.
 The path must ends with ".md" (case insensitive).
 The file would be modified.
 Default: `README.md`.
 2. Entry points for generating API documentation.
 Multiple entry points can be specified by joining them with comma (`,`).
-Default: as specified in `package.json`.
+Default: `./src`.
 3. path of the directory for storing generated intemediate documentation files.
 This directory would not be cleaned up.
 Default: `api-docs`.

 These arguments must be specified in the order as shown above.